ExilProductions/VigilModManager/README.md

 # VigilModManager

-A MelonLoader mod manager for the game Vigil that provides an in-game interface for managing loaded mods and their settings.
+**W.I.P**

-## Technical Details
+A mod manager for the game Vigil that provides an in-game interface for managing loaded mods and their settings.

-The mod is built using Melonloader 7.1
+*The mod is built using Melonloader 7.1*

 ## Installation

 1. Install MelonLoader for Vigil if not already installed
-2. Place `VigilModManager.dll` in the `Mods` folder of your Vigil installation
+2. Place `VigilModManager.dll` from releases in the `Mods` folder of your Vigil installation
-3. Launch the game - the mod will automatically initialize and add a "Mods" button to the main menu
+3. After launching the game the mod will automatically initialize and add a "Mods" button to the main menu

 ## Usage